FAOEuFMD/TOM/README.md

 ### Deploying to AWS & Render

 Deployment to both AWS and Render is managed through a Continuous Integration and Deployment (CI/CD) pipeline using CircleCI.
-The configurations for this pipeline are located in the .circleci folder in the root directory of this application.
+The configurations for this pipeline are located in the `.circleci` folder in the root directory of this application.

 The staging environment is hosted on Render, allowing for changes to be tested before they are deployed to production.
-The Render environment is connected to the production database on AWS, where necessary changes and updates can be made.
+The Render environment is connected to a staging database on AWS, where necessary changes and updates can be made.

+14. Whenever environment variables are changed, update them in the Render settings to ensure the staging environment functions correctly.
+This ensures that the application behaves consistently across different environments.

 Good luck!